oneforawe/react-ts/doc/Creation.md

 * `npm install --save-dev stylelint-config-standard-scss`
 * `npm install --save-dev --save-exact prettier`

-## Config Folder
+## Config Folders

+Configuration folders: `.config` and `.vscode`

-Some of the config files have been moved into a custom location -- a config folder -- to reduce the clutter at the root of the repo.
+Some of the config files have been moved into a custom location -- a config folder (`.config`) -- to reduce the clutter at the root of the repo.
 This may cause issues and so these config files may later be moved back to the root.
 See below for an issue that requires temporary shuffling of the git attributes file.
 The config files that haven't been moved yet into the config folder seem to require default locations elsewhere, either at the root or in the `.vscode` folder.

 * modified: `.gitconfig`
   Added core properties